LaTeXing/LaTeXing-Documentation/guide/settings.md

 ## Partial Build

 	/*
-	 * If partial build is enabled mode, just the document that is currently
+	 * If partial build mode is enabled, just the document that is currently
 	 * being edited is built.
-All the preambles of root document will be
+All the preambles of the root document will be
-	 * included as well, so you are not losing any settings while a partial
+	 * included as well, so you are not losing any settings during a partial
 	 * build.
 	 *
-	 * This can be useful if you for example just would like to typeset one
+	 * This can be useful if you, for example, just would like to typeset one
 	 * single chapter of a whole project.
 Apart from the preambles, the
 	 * bibliography will also be included.
 	 */